Hackers News Hackers News

 Falcon Sandbox (CrowdStrike)

 Powered by CrowdStrike’s acquisition of Hybrid Analysis, Falcon Sandbox is their premium dynamic analysis offering.
-It integrates tightly into the wider CrowdStrike ecosystem to deliver threat intel instantly across an organization.
+It integrates tightly into the broader CrowdStrike ecosystem to deliver threat intelligence instantly across an organization.

 • Specifications: Cloud-hosted, tightly integrated with the Falcon EDR sensor, backed by a massive global threat intelligence backend.